openstack/python-keystoneclient/README.rst

     --os-cert <certificate>
                             Defaults to env[OS_CERT]
     --os-key <key>          Defaults to env[OS_KEY]
     --os-cache              Use the auth token cache.
-Default to env[OS_CACHE] --force-new-token       If keyring is available and in used, token will always be stored and fetched from the keyring, until the token has expired.
-Use this option to request a new token and replace the existing one in keyring.
+Defaults to env[OS_CACHE] --force-new-token       If the keyring is available and in use, token will always be stored and fetched from the keyring until the token has expired.
+Use this option to request a new token and replace the existing one in the keyring.
     --stale-duration <seconds>
                             Stale duration (in seconds) used to determine whether a token has expired when retrieving it from keyring.